PSPDFKit/Cordova-iOS/README.md

     getPage(callback(page));

 This method returns the current page (0-indexed).
 The page will be returned as the first argument to the callback function provided.
 The function itself returns no value.

-    getScreenPage(callback(page));

-This method returns the current screen page (see online documentation for details).
-The page will be returned as the first argument to the callback function provided.
-The function itself returns no value.

     getPageCount(callback(count));